top of page

 The Town of Fairhope, now the City of Fairhope, was incorporated in 1908.
 The City is governed by an elected Mayor and five elected City Council Members.
 It is located on the Eastern Shore of Mobile Bay, a short distance from Mobile.
 Although the infrastructure of Fairhope was built by the Colony, it was deeded to the City of Fairhope when it was incorporated.
 Today, the City of Fairhope operates just like any other municipality.

 Today, the Fairhope Single Tax Corporation is a 501(c)(4) not-for-profit corporation located within the City of Fairhope.
-The Fairhope Single Tax Corporation, also known as the Colony, still owns about 4,500 acres of land in and around Fairhope, both inside and outside the city limits, which is only about 20% of Fairhope.
+The Fairhope Single Tax Corporation, also known as the Colony, still owns about 4,500 acres of land in and around Fairhope, both inside and outside the city limits, which is about 25% of Fairhope.
 The majority of Colony land is located in the downtown area and moving East in proximity to Fairhope Avenue.

 Photo Credit: